Cypriot passport: Language

 All current and earlier Cypriot passports are inclusive, and so contain text in Greek, Turkish as well as English.
 Since 1974, the Turkish Cypriot community live mainly in the north of the island where the official language is Turkish (Cypriot dialect) and the Greek Cypriot community live mainly in the south of the island where the official language is Greek (Cypriot dialect).
 Many people are trilingual.
 Over 4 decades, many citizens of the Republic of Turkey have moved to Northern Cyprus to contribute to the labour force.
 As non-citizens of the island in 1960, this generation of workers are not entitled to Citizenship of the Republic of Cyprus.

 Physical appearance

 Biometric passports have been issued since 13 December 2010 and include text in all official languages of the European Union.
 They carry a microchip containing biometric data such as fingerprints, a biometric photograph, and a digital signature.
 Inside, on different pages, there are images of a statue of the goddess Aphrodite on display at the Cyprus Museum, a dove carrying an olive branch, a symbol of peace, and the Cypriot mouflon.

-Prior to independence, the old British Cyprus passports were issued to citizens.